NathanScarrott/phi2-qlora-taskmodel/PROCESS.md

 04/05/2025 22:30
 Tomorrow will try ARM64 instances (m6g.large) for better performance.
 Deleted whole cluster - saves ~£1/day and fresh start.

+### Voice Assistant Integration

+05/05/2025 10:35
+Hooked up my FastAPI endpoint to my voice assistant!
+Replaced the OpenRouter/Gemini intent classification with my fine-tuned Phi-2 model.
+Working perfectly :D.

+The full pipeline is now: Voice → Whisper → My Phi-2 model → Actions (Todoist, weather, etc).
+Pretty cool to have the whole thing running with my own model instead of external APIs.
+Response time is good locally and the intent classification is spot on.

+I might see if I can make the TTS local instead of through Eleven Labs API.

 ## Challenges & Solutions
 -